Interruption in access to appointment booking service 27 March 19:00-23:00 More information

 In fields with non-standard working time arrangements (teachers, persons working at home, professional athletes, artists or creative workers), the work requirement can be met by working less than for example 18 hours.
 Whether the work requirement is met can also be determined on the basis of income.

-Enclose wage certificates and job certificates with the application so that Kela can determine if you meet the work requirement.
+Enclose the requested supporting documents with the application, so that Kela can determine if you meet the work requirement.
 If the working hours have been irregular, you can provide the information on form TT4e (Certificate for the determination of the work requirement).
 Ask your employer to complete the form.

 To meet the work requirement applicable to self-employed persons,